nathanpotter17/walloc/README.md

                                     current_offset = 2.5MB          capacity = 4MB
 ```

-This approach is perfect for game loops because:
+This approach is perfect for high performance loops because:

-You can organize your memory so that persistent data (level geometry, shared textures) is at the beginning
-Transient data (dynamic objects, particles) comes after.
+You can organize your memory so that persistent data is at the beginning and transient data comes after.

 When you need to recycle memory, you just preserve the persistent part and reuse the rest.
 The operation is incredibly fast since it's just an atomic store to update the allocation pointer.

 All new allocations will automatically respect the preserved area because the allocator's internal current_offset is pointing just after it.
 This is all handled seamlessly by the bump allocator design.

-Matches game scene lifecycle perfectly:
+Matches high performance lifecycle perfectly:

-- Persistent level data stays at the beginning (preserved section)
+- Persistent data stays at the beginning (preserved section)
 - Current visible/active objects occupy the middle (new allocations)
 - Previously visible but now culled objects' memory is automatically recycled